 * Correspondence: Prof. Dr. Abdel Halim Harrath, P.O.
 Box 2455, Department of Zoology, College of Science, King Saud University, 11451 Riyadh, Saudi Arabia.
 Tel: +96653586279, E-mail: hharrath@ksu.edu.sa.

-Abstract: The increased concern about the reduction in female fertility and the impressive numbers of women undergoing fertility treatment, support the idea that there are environmental factors beyond inappropriate programming of developing ovaries.
+Abstract: The increased concern regarding the reduction in female fertility and the impressive numbers of women undergoing fertility treatment support the existence of environmental factors beyond inappropriate programming of developing ovaries.
 Among these factors are pyrethroids, which are currently some of the most commonly used pesticides worldwide.
 The present study was performed to investigate the developmental effects of the pyrethroid-based insecticide allethrin on ovarian function in rat offspring in adulthood.
-We mainly focused on the roles of oxidative stress, apoptosis, autophagy and the corresponding mediated pathways in ovarian injury.
-Sixty-day-old Wistar albino female rats were intragastrically administered with 0 (control), 34.2 or 68.5 mg/kg body weight allethrin after breeding from day 6 of pregnancy until delivery.
-We found that allethrin induced ovarian histopathological damages similar to that of polycystic ovary syndrome accompanied by elevations in oxidative stress and apoptosis.
-Interestingly, the number of autophagosomes increased in allethrin-treated ovaries in correlation with upregulation of genes and proteins related to the autophagic marker LC-3.
+We mainly focused on the roles of oxidative stress, apoptosis, autophagy and the related pathways in ovarian injury.
+Sixty-day-old Wistar albino female rats were intragastrically administered 0 (control), 34.2 or 68.5 mg/kg body weight allethrin after breeding from day 6 of pregnancy until delivery.
+We found that allethrin induced ovarian histopathological damage similar to that found in polycystic ovary syndrome and that this damage was accompanied by elevations in oxidative stress and apoptosis.
+Interestingly, the number of autophagosomes in allethrin-treated ovaries was higher, and this increase was correlated with the upregulated expression of genes and proteins related to the autophagic marker LC-3.
 Furthermore, allethrin downregulated the expression of PI3K, AKT and mTOR in allethrin-treated ovaries compared with control ovaries.
-Taken together, the findings of this study suggest that exposure to the pyrethroid-based insecticide allethrin adversely affects both follicle structure and function in rat offspring during adulthood.
-Specifically, it can induce excessive oxidative stress and defective autophagy-related apoptosis, probably through inactivation of the PI3K/AKT/mTOR signaling pathway.
-This may contribute to ovarian dysfunction and impaired fertility in female offspring similar to those observed in polycystic ovary syndrome.
+Taken together, the findings of this study suggest that exposure to the pyrethroid-based insecticide allethrin adversely affects both the follicle structure and function in rat offspring during adulthood.
+Specifically, allethrin can induce excessive oxidative stress and defective autophagy-related apoptosis, probably through inactivation of the PI3K/AKT/mTOR signaling pathway, and these effects may contribute to ovarian dysfunction and impaired fertility in female offspring similar to those observed in polycystic ovary syndrome.

 Keywords: Female infertility, pyrethroid insecticide, allethrin, reproductive toxicity, oxidative stress, autophagy, PI3K/AKT, apoptosis